Anirudh257/Solutions-to-Machine-Learning-Interviews-Book-By-Chip-Huyen/Chapter7/Basics.md

 ii.
 [E] Can a classification problem be turned into a regression problem and vice versa?

 Ans.
+It is technically possible to convert a regression problem into classification by defining a threshold.
+For example, if I have a dataset of images with labels of their cloudiness level from 0 to 5 I could define a threshold, i.e. 2.5 and use it to turn the continuous values into discrete one, and use those discrete values as classes (cloudiness level < 2.5 equal image without clouds) but the opposite is definitely not possible.

+But converting from classification to regression is not possible as we can't define an order.
+(Cat < Dog doesn't make sense)

-While it is technically possible to do so, there are multiple reasons to avoid it, like:
+However, there are multiple reasons to avoid it, like:

 * Loss of information by binning.